Description

 MaxDD:

-• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum reduction from previous high of -41.9 days of iShares MSCI Israel ETF is lower, thus worse.
+• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum drop from peak to valley of -41.9 days of iShares MSCI Israel ETF is lower, thus worse.

 MaxDuration: